 This funding information is only relevant for students with 'home'* status and who usually live in the UK.
 Other students should contact the NHS Student Bursaries team to check their eligibility.

-From 2017/18 entry the Government has announced changes in student finance for Nursing, Midwifery and allied health care courses, including Physiotherapy.
+From 2017/18 entry the Government announced changes in student finance for Nursing, Midwifery and allied health care courses, including Physiotherapy.
 NHS funding will no longer be offered.
 Students will be funded by the Student Loans Company in the same way as other courses with tuition fee and maintenance loans.
 Students who already have a degree will be able to receive funding to study on these courses.
 More information available here.

 The NHS will pay your tuition fees if you fulfil the criteria for a 'home' student, but you must apply for the fee Bursary via the NHS Bursary Online Support System (BOSS)